Paisley Underground: Etymology

-The term "Paisley Underground" originated in late 1982, and took root with a comment made by Michael Quercio of the band The Three O'Clock, during an interview with the LA Weekly alternative newspaper.
+The term "Paisley Underground" originated in late 1982, and took root with a comment made by Michael Quercio of the band the Three O'Clock, during an interview with the LA Weekly alternative newspaper.
 As the event was later reported:

 Quercio was close friends with Lina Sedillo who was the bass player with local punk band Peer Group, who had played on the same bill as The Salvation Army on occasion.
 One evening Sedillo taped Peer Group rehearsing and one of the numbers contained an improvised spoken middle section.
 Sedillo was wearing a red paisley dress she had bought from a thrift store and his eyes fell on the bass player and out came the line "Words from the paisley underground."
 Sedillo noticed the phrase while playing the tape back the next day and immediately phoned up Quercio and repeated it to him.
 They ran a casual 60s music listening group together and thought it a cool name for them to use.
-When Quercio a few weeks later spontaneously dropped the phrase into an interview when asked to describe The Bangles, Rain Parade and The Three O'Clock sharing the same bill, the interviewer highlighted it in the article as a handy label for this group of bands.
+When Quercio a few weeks later spontaneously dropped the phrase into an interview when asked to describe the Bangles, Rain Parade and the Three O'Clock sharing the same bill, the interviewer highlighted it in the article as a handy label for this group of bands.
 And so Quercio had unwittingly came up with the name of this new movement, the Paisley Underground.
+This is largely described by most people as the most superfluous use of words since the Bible was written.

 The phrase later came to be "hated by the bands it described," though Steve Wynn acknowledged that it was both harmless and helpful to have a "banner" over the movement.

 California scenes

 Southern California

 Pat Thomas has described the Paisley Underground sound as a "marriage of classic rock and punk."
 Although there were accomplished musicians among the groups, the scene was also rooted—as was the punk rock that preceded it—in an inspired amateurism described as "a punk D.I.Y. ethic."

-The Dream Syndicate, for example, combined influences from The Velvet Underground, Quicksilver Messenger Service, Crazy Horse, and Creedence Clearwater Revival with the energy of punk, influencing other musicians who "wanted to move on from pro forma p‑rock but keep the intensity."
+The Dream Syndicate, for example, combined influences from the Velvet Underground, Quicksilver Messenger Service, Crazy Horse, and Creedence Clearwater Revival with the energy of punk, influencing other musicians who "wanted to move on from pro forma p‑rock but keep the intensity."

-Green on Red came on as a cousin to The Doors, The Long Ryders honored Gram Parsons and Buffalo Springfield, The Three O'Clock owed debt to the Bee Gees and The Monkees, The Bangles recalled The Mamas & the Papas, and so on.
-The 1970s Memphis-based cult band Big Star, whose "September Gurls" was covered by The Bangles, was also influential, as were Britain's Soft Boys.
+Green on Red came on as a cousin to the Doors; Rain Parade a melodic melding of Love, the Beatles, Big Star, and the Velvet Underground; the Long Ryders honored Gram Parsons and Buffalo Springfield; the Three O'Clock owed debt to the Bee Gees and the Monkees; the Bangles recalled the Mamas & the Papas, and so on.
+The 1970s Memphis-based cult band Big Star, whose "September Gurls" was covered by the Bangles, was also influential, as were Britain's Soft Boys.
 John Hoffs, best friend of David Roback and brother of Susanna Hoffs was an idea contributor to starting a unique new sound, a Paisley Underground all girl band.

 Paisley Underground bands frequently shared bills, socialized, and collaborated on side projects.
 For example: